etruyj/vapir/README.md

 email&emsp;&emsp;&emsp;&emsp;The email associated with the administrator of that account.

 ##### Additional Fields
-externalID&emsp;&emsp;The external ID, if defined, associated with the role ARN.
+externalId&emsp;&emsp;The external ID, if defined, associated with the role ARN.

 ### Storage Locations
 The configuration file has a parameter, storage, to specify BlackPearl and cloud storage locations.
 Any storage location requires credentials to be added to the sphere.
 For the BlackPearl storage, the script will prompt you for the username and password.
 For AWS storage locations, the access key and secret key will need to be included in the JSON.